BobHanson/isodistort-SwingJS/swingjs/README.txt

-The swingjs directory contains the current transpiler (net.sf.j2s.core.jar) and the run-time core site files (SwingJS-site.zip)
+The swingjs directory contains the current transpiler (j2s.core.jar) and the run-time core site files (SwingJS-site.zip)

-In addition are version directories -- for example, ver/3.1.1 and ver/3.2.1

-The second of these, ver/3.2.1, adds Java 8 functionality.
+Remove the sf.net.j2s.*.jar files from the Eclipse dropins directory.

+Place the j2s.core.jar into the Eclipse dropins directory.
+Run build-1-site.xml to unzip SwingJS-site.zip into the site/ directory.

+Delete the site/ directory if it exists in your project.

+Restart Eclipse and do a CLEAN BUILD (Project...clean).